 Q9.
 What do you think of patients who are unsatisfied or still have unresolved symptoms on levothyroxine?

-A: We will have to wait until a group of experts have developed a special clinical instrument or questionnaire that will measure your symptoms in a valid way.
+A: We will all have to wait until a group of experts have developed a special clinical instrument or questionnaire that will measure your symptoms in a valid way

-In general, we know a “minority” of patients with normal TSH will perceive unclear symptoms that can’t be traced to thyroid hormone levels in any way because of their TSH.
-If you are in this minority, we will listen and acknowledge your symptoms.
+In general, we know a “minority” of patients with normal TSH will perceive unclear symptoms that can’t be traced to thyroid hormone levels in any way because of their normal TSH.
+If you are in this minority, we will perform the role of the compassionate physician and listen and acknowledge your symptoms.
 Then we will diligently search for other medical causes than your thyroid hormones.
-We already know that increasing your L-T4 dose does not always help you.
+We already know that increasing your L-T4 dose does not always help you get rid of your symptoms, and if more levothyroxine can’t solve it, it can’t be thyroidal.

-Future research will tell us whether specific subgroups might benefit from combination T4-T3 therapy, but we won’t give you T3 just because you are suffering symptoms with a normal TSH.
+Future research will tell us whether specific subgroups might benefit from combination T4-T3 therapy, but in the mean time, we won’t give you T3 just because you are suffering symptoms with a normal TSH.
 Outside of the context of a controlled clinical trial, we can’t really tell if giving T3 will really help you, because patients’ increased satisfaction on T3 could just be a placebo effect.

 Q10a-d.
 Would we ever give levothyroxine to a person who has hypothyroid symptoms but has a normal TSH?

 A: Of course not.
 If your TSH is already normal, you are euthyroid regardless of symptoms, by our definition.
-You don’t need levothyroxine to normalize your thyroid hormones because a normal TSH means your thyroid hormones are fine.
+You don’t need levothyroxine because a normal TSH means your thyroid hormones are fine.
 Even if you have many hypothyroid symptoms, are depressed, or are obese, or have hives (chronic urticaria), levothyroxine can’t help you because your TSH is already normal.

 Symptoms are confusing to us because they don’t seem to correlate with TSH.
-There are too many symptoms of hypothyroidism that overlap between people with high TSH and normal TSH, so therefore they can’t be hypothyroid symptoms.
+There are too many symptoms of hypothyroidism that overlap between people with high TSH and normal TSH, so we think that therefore they can’t be hypothyroid symptoms.

-As for hives, about 25% of people with chronic urticaria have autoimmune thyroid disease, so it could be connected to the fact that your thyroid gland is dying but not dead enough yet to raise your TSH.
-But levothyroxine can’t remove the hives, and our job is limited to dosing levothyroxine.
+As for hives, about 25% of people with chronic urticaria have autoimmune thyroid disease, so it could be connected to Hashimoto’s antibodies.
+In early Hashimoto’s, your thyroid gland may be dying but not dead enough yet to raise your TSH and make you deserve levo.
+Levothyroxine probably can’t remove the hives, and our job is limited to dosing levothyroxine in genuinely hypo people.

 Q10e What will we do if we discover you’ve overdosed your meds?